redbubble/yak/README.md

 [![Build Status](https://travis-ci.org/redbubble/yak.svg?branch=master)](https://travis-ci.org/redbubble/yak)

-A tool to log in to AWS through Okta.
+A tool to generate access keys for AWS using Okta.
 If you want a backronym, try 'Your AWS Kredentials'.

 ## Usage